Separate schools for pupils with certain types of disadvantages

 Pupils with mild intellectual disabilities at all education levels study according to standard framework education programmes.
 They have the right to modification of the educational content within an individual educational plan according to recommendations made by the school guidance and counselling facility.
 The Framework Education Programme for Basic Education sets for individual educational areas the expected outputs and also the minimum recommended level up to which the outputs can be adjusted within the support measures.

-Pupils with moderate, severe and very severe intellectual disabilities, multiple concomitant disabilities and autism study according to adjusted Framework Education Programme for Pre-primary Education at the pre-primary level.
+Pupils with moderate, severe and very severe intellectual disabilities, multiple concomitant disabilities and autism at the pre-primary level study according to Framework Education Programme for Pre-primary Education, whose fulfilling is adjusted for the specific needs of the pupil and combined with support measures.
 At higher levels, they study according to separate framework education programmes: At the basic education level, they study according to Framework Education Programme for Special Basic Schools.
 On the upper-secondary education level these pupils study according to a Framework Education Programme for One-Year Practical School and a Framework Education Programme for Two-year Practical School.
 Most pupils with very severe intellectual disabilities study according to an individual educational plan, which is based on a relevant framework and school education programme.

 School education programme